pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     I will not chew gum in class.

-The ``i`` on line 1 is a variable that keeps track of how many times the program has looped.
-It is a new variable and can be named any legal variable name.
+The ``i`` on line 1 is a variable that keeps track of how many times the program has looped, sometimes called the **counter** variable.
+It is a regular variable, and can be named any legal variable name.
-Programmers often use ``i`` as for the variable name, because the ``i`` is short for *increment*.
+Programmers sometimes use ``i`` as for the variable name, because the ``i`` is short for *increment* and that's often what the variable does.
 This variable helps track when the loop should end.

 The ``range`` function controls how many times the code in the loop is run.
 In this case, five times.